-ifications How These Fit the Characteristics of Our Business Vision Strategy We believe that directors with executive leadership experience, derived from executives and entrepreneurs, provide valuable insights.
-They have an estab leadership and a practical understanding of complex organizations, strategy d rapidly changing business environment, effective risk management, and ways level industry performance and drive growth. blished record of levelopment in a All strategic pillars La-Z-Boy is committed to the highest standards of corporate governance and conduct.
-We believe that directors who serve on the boards of other publicly-tra have a well-developed understanding of corporate governance and compliance They also share insights on enhancing board effectiveness, maintaining board and driving meaningful succession planning. aded companies e best practices.
-All strategic pillars La-Z-Boy's reputation and success are partly dependent on accurate financia robust financial oversight.
-Therefore, we seek to have directors who qualify as financial experts (as defined by SEC rules) and who are financially literate directors with mergers and acquisitions experience to support our growth strate audit committee e.
-We also seek All strategic pillars Directors who understand digital technology, enabled e-commerce platfor analytics provide critical insight as we apply new technologies and analysis to business operations and enhance our customer experience.
-In addition, cybersecurity experience is important to our Board's risk management Experience or expertise in information technology helps us pursue and achier objectives. to transform our a, our directors' responsibilities.
-Directors who understand retail operations and services, including traditional a market channels, help us to better understand our markets and the need customers.
-Directors with knowledge of consumer goods markets and marketing provide as we maintain and enhance our brand, develop new and existing markets, and growth strategies.
-As one of the world's leading residential furniture producers with international and sales operations, our future success depends, in part, on how well we may our businesses outside the United States.
-Directors with global business experience provide valued perspectives on our operations. anage and grow Profitably Grow Joybird Brand & In our highly-competitive industry, innovation and continuous improvement i manufacturing are key competitive advantages.
-Having directors who can brin other industries and companies is fundamental to our success.
-Talent management is important at all levels of our company, but it is particul respect to succession planning for senior executives.
-Having directors with management and talent management experience is important to ensure sm and appropriate succession planning, as well as to foster a productive an environment.
-This expertise also covers risks and opportunities associated culture, diversity and inclusion, and employee engagement, all areas that are term shareholder value. n human capital nooth transitions nd safe working d with corporate Directors with risk management experience provide critical insights as the Bo company's enterprise risk management processes and the major risks facing the We believe that directors with executive leadership experience, derived from executives and entrepreneurs, provide valuable insights.
-They have an estable leadership and a practical understanding of complex organizations, strategy of rapidly changing business environment, effective risk management, and ways level industry performance and drive growth.
-La-Z-Boy is committed to the highest standards of corporate governance and conduct.
-We believe that directors who serve on the boards of other publicly-tractor.
-They also share insights on enhancing board effectiveness, maintaining board and driving meaningful succession planning.
-La-Z-Boy's reputation and success are partly dependent on accurate financi robust financial oversight.
-Therefore, we seek to have directors who qualify as financial experts (as defined by SEC rules) and who are financially literate directors who understand digital technology, enabled e-commerce platfor analytics provide critical insight as we apply new technologies and analysis is business operations and enhance our customer experience.
-In addition cybersecurity experience is important to our Board's risk management Experience or expertise in information technology helps us pursue and achie objectives.
-Directors who understand retail operations and services, including traditional a market channels, help us to better understand our markets and the nee customers.
-Directors with knowledge of consumer goods markets and marketing provide as we maintain and enhance our brand, develop new and existing markets, an growth strategies.
-As one of the world's leading residential furniture producers with internationa and sales operations, our future success depends, in part, on how well we mout businesses outside the United States.
-Directors with cloubus is provement management is important at all leve
+Experience, Skills & Qualifications How These Fit the Characteristics of Our Business How These Align with Our Century Vision Strategy Leadership Experience We believe that directors with executive leadership experience, derived from their service as executives and entrepreneurs, provide valuable insights.
+They have an established record of leadership and a practical understanding of complex organizations, strategy development in a rapidly changing business environment, effective risk management, and ways to maintain top-level industry performance and drive growth.
+All strategic pillars Public Company Board Experience La-Z-Boy is committed to the highest standards of corporate governance and ethical business conduct.
+We believe that directors who serve on the boards of other publicly-traded companies have a well-developed understanding of corporate governance and compliance best practices.
+They also share insights on enhancing board effectiveness, maintaining board independence, and driving meaningful succession planning.
+All strategic pillars \$ Finance La-Z-Boy's reputation and success are partly dependent on accurate financial reporting and robust financial oversight.
+Therefore, we seek to have directors who qualify as audit committee financial experts (as defined by SEC rules) and who are financially literate.
+We also seek directors with mergers and acquisitions experience to support our growth strategy.
+All strategic pillars Technology and Digital Directors who understand digital technology, enabled e-commerce platforms, and data analytics provide critical insight as we apply new technologies and analysis to transform our business operations and enhance our customer experience.
+In addition, our directors' cybersecurity experience is important to our Board's risk management responsibilities.
+Experience or expertise in information technology helps us pursue and achieve our business objectives.
+All strategic pillars Retail Directors who understand retail operations and services, including traditional and e-commerce market channels, help us to better understand our markets and the needs of our retail customers.
+Meet consumers where they want to shop & Expand the La- Z-Boy Furniture Galleries Network Consumer Marketing Directors with knowledge of consumer goods markets and marketing provide crucial insights as we maintain and enhance our brand, develop new and existing markets, and implement our growth strategies.
+Expand La-Z-Boy Brand Reach & Profitably Grow Joybird Brand Global Perspective As one of the world's leading residential furniture producers with international manufacturing and sales operations, our future success depends, in part, on how well we manage and grow our businesses outside the United States.
+Directors with global business or international experience provide valued perspectives on our operations.
+Expand La-Z-Boy Brand Reach, Profitably Grow Joybird Brand & Enhance Enterprise Capabilities - Agile Supply Chain Sourcing/ Manufacturing In our highly-competitive industry, innovation and continuous improvement in sourcing and manufacturing are key competitive advantages.
+Having directors who can bring insights from other industries and companies is fundamental to our success.
+Enhance Enterprise Capabilities - Agile Supply Chain Human Capital Management Talent management is important at all levels of our company, but it is particularly critical with respect to succession planning for senior executives.
+Having directors with human capital management and talent management experience is important to ensure smooth transitions and appropriate succession planning, as well as to foster a productive and safe working environment.
+This expertise also covers risks and opportunities associated with corporate culture, diversity and inclusion, and employee engagement, all areas that are drivers of long-term shareholder value.
+Enhance Enterprise Capabilities - People First Employee Experience Risk Management Directors with risk management experience provide critical insights as the Board oversees the company's enterprise risk management processes and the major risks facing the company.
+All strategic pillars